microsoft/vscode-azurehealthcareapis-tools/FHIR-Converter/README.md

 ![editing](assets/editing.gif)

-If you want to jump into the snippet templates to make some modification, you can select the context menu item `Go to Definition (F12)`  or press the keyboard shortcut `Ctrl + Click` when hovering over the snippet templates.
-If you just hover over the snippet templates and press `Ctrl`, a quick content preview of snippet templates will be shown for you.
+If you want to jump into the snippet templates to make some modification, you can select the context menu item `Go to Definition (F12)`  or press the keyboard shortcut `Ctrl + Click (Windows) / ⌘ + Click (macOS)` when hovering over the snippet templates.
+If you just hover over the snippet templates and press `Ctrl / ⌘`, a quick content preview of snippet templates will be shown for you.

 Currently, the following features for snippet templates editing are supported: